tombulled/sets/README.md

 # sets
-Python library to store and manage a set of sets
+Python library to store and manage a collection of sets